DISCOVER ADFA

 Life on campus

 When it’s time to relax, accommodation at ADFA provides everything you need to feel right at home.
-The rooms are comfortable and private, plus there are common areas including lounges and the Cadets’ Mess complex where you can unwind.
+The rooms are comfortable and private, plus there are common areas including lounges and the Cadets’ Mess where you can unwind.

 You’ll also get to forge long-lasting friendships, with regular social events on and off campus, plus opportunities to catch up with mates in Canberra to socialise or play sports.